10 Essential Watering Tips to Keep Your Landscape Alive

 7. Hand Watering the Right Way

 When using a hose, always use a gentle spray and take your time.
+I love to use this Dramm Watering Wand to get a nice shower that doesn’t blast tender plants.

 8. Drip Irrigation for Consistency